Advanced In-App Builder

 - The builder supports multiple image elements, which you can stack on top of each other.

-- Image elements can also function as buttons, enabling call-to-actions directly from the image.
+- Image elements can also function as buttons, enabling a call-to-action directly from the image.

 - Button: Create call-to-action buttons, such as Shop Now or Learn More, with precise control over the design and positioning.